TroyLaPolice/European-Neolithic-Expansion/README.md

 *The following parameters below describe competition in the sim for HGs and farmers and the distances they can travel.
 These parameters should be adjusted to your liking.*

-The "S" parameter represents the radius of the area in which the individuals will compete locally (km).
-"C" dictates who the individuals compete with in the simulation.
-If C = 1 that means there will be competition between individuals of different phenotypes (ie HGs compete with Farmers for space).
-If C = 0 then competition only happens within their like groups.
-The next several parameters represent the sigma for the multivariate normal distributions that dictate movement ranges per year.
-There are values in the X and Y direction for both HGs and Farmers.

 ```
 	// Movement and interaction and competition:
 	// ***********************************